Boobuh/Trello-like-API/README.md

 ## Technical Requirements

-The development could be divided into 3 phases: *Services*, *Handlers*, *DB*.
+The development could be divided into 3 layers: *Services*, *Handlers*, *DB*.
 Please, prefix each comment with the appropriate phase title like "Services: Add basic routes".

-It is not required to develop the application phase by phase, but keep in mind that you have to add all these parts to the application.
+It is not required to develop the application layer by layer, but keep in mind that you have to add all these parts to the application.
 Think about the architecture and build the basement for a future application extension.

-### Phase 1 (Services)
+### Phase 1 (Services layer)

 Create the core functionality of the application.
 Define the service level of the architecture that takes care of business logic.
 Keep in mind that you&#39;ll need to add handlers and DB layer.

-### Phase 2 (Handlers)
+### Phase 2 (Handlers layer)

 Extend your existing Core functionality with the HTTP server and handlers to be able to handle HTTP requests.
 Add the documentation for it.

-### Phase 3 (DB)
+### Phase 3 (DB layer)

 Extend your application with the database layer: save and fetch the application data from the database.